sophiecchen/personal-website/thoughts/security-and-digital-forensics-resources.md

 * [Hack The Box](https://hackthebox.com/) provides CTF-style machines for all levels to hack into.
 * [TryHackMe](https://tryhackme.com/) allows users to practice skills in a CTF-style room.

-## DFIR Courses and Labs
+## Digital Forensics Courses and Labs

 Once you have a basic understanding of cybersecurity, I recommend looking into a subfield that you find interesting.
-I personally am interested in DFIR, and these courses and labs are helpful for getting hands-on experience.
+I personally am interested in digital forensics, and these courses and labs are helpful for getting hands-on experience.

 * [Digital Forensics Lab](https://github.com/frankwxu/digital-forensics-lab) teaches users the fundamentals of digital forensics through labs and case studies.
 * [Hexordia](https://learn.hexordia.com/) teaches multiple courses on digital forensics, with a focus on mobile forensics.